We’ve all faced split ends at one point or another, and while it’s common for hair to get split ends, it’s more noticeable in curly hair.

-What Causes Split Ends?
+What Causes Split Ends In Curly Hair?

 Curly hair is most vulnerable to split ends because of the way it grows.
-The curliness causes hair strands to tangle more frequently and that makes it more likely for hair to split.
+The curliness causes hair strands to tangle more frequently, and that makes it more likely for hair to split.

 Split ends can occur for many reasons, including:

-- Rough drying hair with a cotton towel
+- Rough drying hair with a cotton towel.

-- Wearing hair in tight braids, twists, hair extensions, or hair rollers
+- Wearing hair in tight braids, twists, hair extensions, or hair rollers.

-- The environment, such as sun, wind, and pollution
+- The environment, such as sun, wind, and pollution.

-- Not enough conditioning or protein in your hair care routine
+- Not enough conditioning or protein in your hair care routine.

-- Poor hair nutrition, including a lack of vitamins and amino acids
+- Poor hair nutrition, including a lack of vitamins and amino acids.

-- Hair that has been damaged from hair coloring, excessive styling with heated tools, chemical treatments, hair treatments, hair bleaching
+- Hair that has been damaged from hair coloring, excessive styling with heated tools, chemical treatments, hair treatments, hair bleaching.

-You can also run your fingers through your hair to feel for any roughness.
+Another way you could check for split ends is by running your fingers through your hair to feel for any roughness.

 If you’re not comfortable with trimming your hair yourself, go to a professional hairstylist and have them do it for you.

-How to Prevent Hair Split Ends
+How To Prevent Hair Split Ends In Curly Hair

 - Get regular trims!

 - You can pamper and take care of your ends to substantially slow down the process of forming new splits.

-- Avoid tight hairstyles like ponytails, as the area of your hair that is in contact with the hair tie can become weak and experiences a lot of cuticle damage
+- Avoid tight hairstyles like ponytails, as the area of your hair that is in contact with the hair tie can become weak and experiences a lot of cuticle damage.

-- Reducing heat and chemical use on the hair will help lessen split ends.
+- Reducing chemical use on the hair will help lessen split ends.
 The more cuticle damage you have, the more split ends.